lundgrenmattias/FormToPDF/README.md

 ### About FormToPDF

-FromToPDF is a .NET Core MVC Application that generates a pdf and sends it to the user together with a basic insurance calculation.
+FromToPDF is a .NET Core (3.1) MVC Application that generates a pdf and sends it to the user together with a basic insurance calculation.

+## Prerequisites

+- .NET SDK
+- .NET Runtime (3.1)

+## Development

+### Build project

+    dotnet build

+### Start application

+    dotnet run

+### Run tests

+Navigate to FormToPDF.Tests and run command:

+    dotnet test

 ### Sending emails